-When you access a website from your device, the web browser sends out a request to the web server you are trying to access, information is shared and received between server and client, but in most cases connections go through many servers to reach main server, any time one of the servers is down and the request sent by your web browser cannot get to its destination you get the “504 Gateway Timeout Error”, this error is not exclusive to WordPress, custom websites too can also generate this error.
+When you access a website from your device, the web browser sends out a request to the webserver you are trying to access, information is shared and received between server and client, but in most cases, connections go through many servers to reach the main server, any time one of the servers is down and the request sent by your web browser cannot get to its destination you get the “504 Gateway Timeout Error”, this error is not exclusive to WordPress, custom websites too can also generate this error.

 Oftentimes a 504 Gateway Timeout Error will go away when you clear cache, cookies and reload your WordPress website, but if it doesn’t, there are ways to fix it, try each method in the order they are listed below to fix the error;

 i.
-Click on the three-vertical-dot icon located at the top right edge of chrome homepage, this will access the chrome menu, click on settings, the next page that shows up is the chrome settings page.
+Click on the three-vertical-dot icon located at the top-right edge of the Chrome homepage, this will access the Chrome menu, click on settings, the next page that shows up is the Chrome settings page.

 ii.
 On this page, type proxy into the search bar, the system section will be displayed and you are going to see something that looks like the screenshot below, click on open proxy settings to proceed.

 iii.
 A new window will pop up, look for LAN settings and click on it, another smaller window will pop up, check if either “Automatically detects settings” or “Use automatic configuration script” option is checked, if yes uncheck and then save the settings,

 Refresh your browser and visit the website again, if the error persists, try the next method.